Last updated on May 1st, 2019 at 10:47 am

 - Add the rice and toast it for a few minutes.
 Then, moisten the mixture with wine.

 - When the wine has evaporated, add the hot broth one ladle at a time.

 - Remove from heat and add a generous amount of pepper and transfer in a warm serving dish.

-- Mix the cooked vegetables that was previously set aside, the grated Parmesan cheese, and a dash of chopped parsley.
+- Mix the cooked vegetables that was previously set aside, the grated Parmigiano-Reggiano, and a dash of chopped parsley.
 Serve separately.

 After this hearty dish, you can clinch the meal with a slice of delicious authentic Italian Tiramisu.
 Buon appetito!